-Our first four Online courses are in full motion, providing our students with a quality synchronous learning experience where they have 6 hours per day of live instruction, immediate feedback and lots of demonstrations.
+APW Online courses currently provide our students with a quality synchronous learning experience featuring 6 hours per day of live instruction, immediate interaction and feedback and plenty of demonstrations.
 Our emphasis is still one of experiential learning.
 For more information please contact Bernadette at [email protected]

 “The rest of the world would do well to recognize the importance of this school.”